 Ford complained to Peter Bogdanovich that it was bad drama to have a highly sympathetic character die halfway through a movie.
 The compensation is that the Sergeant's death is one of the most poignant scenes in all of Ford.
 McDuff has been severely wounded in a skirmish and the doctors have allowed Priscilla to visit, for what she doesn't realize will be the last time.
 McDuff knows he's dying, but in one last protective gesture he doesn't want her to know.
 Instead he lies and listens to her chatter, delivered with unaffected simplicity and innocence by Temple, until finally she starts to sing "Auld Lang Syne" for him, while (as filmmaker Michael G. Smith put it at Glenn's place) "an exquisite camera movement slowly eliminates him from the frame."

 McDuff's death is more like two-thirds of the way through Wee Willie Winkie, but Ford was right that some of the drama that follows seems wan without him.
 But the immediate aftermath is almost as stunning as McDuff's deathbed.
 The Siren was thunderstruck by one shot of the Union Jack being lowered to half-mast against a heavy sky.
 Now why, she asked herself, should this touch her so intensely?
 The Siren is, as was Ford, an American of Irish descent, not a background to make one get all misty over the trappings of the British Empire.
 It's partly the sheer symmetrical perfection of the shot.
 But it's also drawing on what Ford has established before: the things large and small that are sacrficed by soldiers, the end of a surrogate father's presence, the intrusion of war into a child's life.
 When you hear the bagpipes and see the flag go down, it's an act curtain drawn across the stage, and it foreshadows the closing door in The Searchers, and it is, in short, Ford's genius.
-The Siren thought to the flag that closes Saving Private Ryan, after three hours of often brilliantly shot combat and sacrifice--and those three hours still couldn't build to a place where that flag shot felt climactic.
 In this Shirley Temple movie, John Ford makes the flag as purely and wholely fitting as the final chord in a symphony.
 The flag's lowering is followed by a funeral procession of soldiers, often discussed in Ford literature for its elegance.
 But the Siren was even more enamored with the sight of Priscilla entering the men's barracks while they're marching, the empty cots with their rolled-up mattresses a spooky vision of coffins that echo the child's grief.